Mayavaram V. R. Govindaraja Pillai

 Mayavaram V. R. Govindaraja Pillai (12 May 1912 – 11 February 1979) was a Carnatic violinist from Tamil Nadu, Southern India.

 Early days

-He was born in Vazhuvur, a village in the Kuthalam Taluk (Nagapattinam district).
+He was born in Vazhuvur, a village in the Kuthalam Taluk (Mayiladuthurai district).
 His parents died when he was a child and he was brought up by his maternal uncle.

 He studied Carnatic music with Simizhi Sundaram Iyer.

 He also studied with Kumbakonam Rajamanickam Pillai.

 Teaching

 Pillai was Dean of the Music College of the Annamalai University.
 He was also a member of the Selection committee of All India Radio Chennai and Tiruchirappalli.
 Sikkil Bhaskaran and Kuththalam Vaidyalingam Pillai studied with him.